Keenan-Faure/BlogAggregator/README.md

 # BlogAggregator

-A Blog Aggregator that fetches data from remote sources
+A Blog Aggregator that fetches data from remote sources with added extensions.

+Project can be found on [Boot.Dev](https://boot.dev)

 ## Main Features

-- Building a RESTful API in Go
+- A RESTful API in Go
 - Uses production-ready database tools like [PostgreSQL](https://www.postgresql.org), [SQLc](https://sqlc.dev), [Goose](https://github.com/pressly/goose), and [pgAdmin](https://www.pgadmin.org)
 - Database migration using goose
-- Use of Googles [UUID](https://pkg.go.dev/github.com/google/uuid) package
+- Use of Googles [UUID](https://pkg.go.dev/github.com/google/uuid) package to uniquely identify a record in a database (ID).
 - Fetching and encoding of xml RSS feeds
 - Use of [Wait Groups](https://pkg.go.dev/sync#WaitGroup) to bulk process RSS feeds
-- Fetching, storing and displaying JSON product data from E-Commerce websites like Shopify and WooCommerce.
-- Support different options for sorting and filtering posts using query parameters
-- Added Bookmarking & Liking to posts
-- Has integration tests that use the API to create, read, update, and delete feeds, posts, bookmarks and likes

 ### Extensions added

 - Supports pagination of the endpoints that can return many items.
 Visit docs in `README.md` for more information.
+- Fetching and storing of JSON product data from E-Commerce websites - Shopify and WooCommerce.
+- Support different options for sorting and filtering posts using query parameters
+- Added Bookmarking & Liking to posts.
+- Has integration tests that use the API to create, read, update, and delete feeds, posts, bookmarks and likes
+- Has a simple web UI that uses the backend API to Create, View, Follow Bookmark and Like feeds and posts.

 ## Prerequistes